Christians And Mental Illness

 This includes Wal-Mart pharmacies and Publix pharmacies.
 Some restrictions apply, but getting it filled usually isn’t a problem if the prescription is written correctly.
 (Links to pharmacies are for US residents only.)

-Come Over Once a Week
+Come Over Once A Week

 Some people may want to chat.
 Some may prefer to simply enjoy the gift of your presence in silence.
 In these situations, consider bringing a relaxing activity you can do together like a jigsaw puzzle, adult coloring books, or another craft-based pursuit.